Menu

 The Gordon Burn Prize

-The Gordon Burn Prize 2023-24 will be awarded in March 2024.
-It is now open to entry until 3 August 2023.
+The Gordon Burn Prize is now open for entry until 1 August 2026

 The Gordon Burn Prize recognises literature that is forward-thinking and fearless in its ambition and execution, often playing with style, pushing boundaries, crossing genres or challenging readers’ expectations.